Brighton – A city famed for it’s vegetarian dining

 (not just a goats cheese tart!)

 On the second Thursday of every month, Head Chef, Patcharee, holds a gluten free vegetarian feasting night at Limes of Lindfield.
 Serving no less than eleven tasting dishes inspired by her home country of Thailand, with accompanying wines, the menu is completely vegan.
-Here is further information about the vegetarian feast night or subscribe to the Limes newsletter.
+Here is further information about the vegetarian feast night.
 Situated on the Linden tree lined high street and nestled amongst an eclectic mix of independent shops and stores in the charming village of Lindfield.

 Silo is Brighton’s multi-award winning zero-waste restaurant.
 Loved by critics and by diners it has quickly become the choice for people looking for amazing food in a relaxed setting.
 Silo is a Restaurant, Bakery, Coffee House & Brewery which believes in food purity.
 Everything is created from its whole form, cutting out food miles and over-processing whilst preserving nutrients and the integrity of the ingredients in the process.
 Serving breakfast, lunch and dinner there’s a fantastic vegetarian section at Silo so nobody’s missing out!